tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ## Parser Combinators

 The most atomic function for a parser of `String` is to pull a single character off the input.
-The only thing that could go wrong is to find our input is empty.
+The only thing that could go wrong is if we find our input is empty.

 ```haskell
 character :: Parser Char